galdre/morphe/docs/core.md

 #### `defn`

 A drop-in replacement for Clojure's `defn`.
 In the simple case, the two should be indistinguishable.
-But you can tag the fn-name with metadata, under the keyword `:morphe.core/aspects`, to trigger the application of aspects. `morphe.core/defn` first calls `parse-defn`, then applies the tagged aspects in order, then calls `fn-def=>defn`.
+But you can tag the fn-name with metadata, under the keyword `:morphe.core/aspects`, to trigger the application of aspects.

 #### `prefix-form: [fn-def expression]`